docmock/Developing-perennial-wildflower-strips-for-use-in-Mediterranean-orchard-systems/README.md

 *alicemockford@ecology.uni-kiel.de

-The data that support the findings of this study are openly available in Dryad at https://doi.org/10.5061/dryad.cjsxksnbh.
+The data are openly available in Dryad at https://doi.org/10.5061/dryad.cjsxksnbh.